ibm-cloud-docs/EventStreams/eventstreams149.md

     ```

 ## Step 7.
-Configure the cos-sink json file
+Configure the cos-sink json and cos-sink.properties files
 {: #step7_config_json}

-Edit the <code>cos-sink.json</code> file located in <code>kafka-connect-ibmcos-sink/config/</code> so that at a minimum your required properties are completed with your information.
+Edit the <code>cos-sink.json</code> and cos-sink.properties files located in <code>kafka-connect-ibmcos-sink/config/</code> so that at a minimum your required properties are completed with your information.
 Although the configuration properties cos.object.deadline.seconds, cos.interval.seconds, and cos.object.records are listed as optional, you must set at least one of these properties to a non-default value.

 ### cos-sink.json file properties